 The company's performance for the year is shown in the income statement on page 9 and reflects the results of the company under the MSAs explained above.
-The company reported an operating profit of £nil (2017: £nil).
+The company reported an operating profit of £nil (2018: £nil).

-The company received £57.0m (2017: £24.0m) in dividends in the year, £56.0m from NERL (2017: £23.0m) and £1.0m from NATS Services (2017: £1.0m).
+The company received £59.0m (2018: £57.0m) in dividends in the year, £57.0m from NERL (2018: £56.0m) and £2.0m from NATS Services (2018: £1.0m).

 The financial position is explained in the balance sheet on page 10.
-At 31 March 2018 the company had net assets of £255.9m.
-The company's principal assets are its investments in subsidiaries; amounts receivable from subsidiaries for the recharge of services provided; the company's share of the IAS 19 funding position of the group's defined benefit pension scheme and cash balances.
-Its principal liabilities include staff-related costs relating to the NATS group's all-employee share scheme, holiday pay provisions, payroll taxes and social security costs, the remaining liabilities for voluntary redundancies and staff relocation and deferred tax.
+At 31 March 2019 the company had net assets of £251.3m.
+The company's principal assets are its investments in subsidiaries; amounts receivable from subsidiaries for the recharge of services provided; cash balances and deferred tax.
+Its principal liabilities include staff-related costs relating to the NATS group's all-employee share scheme, holiday pay provisions, payroll taxes and social security costs; the company's share of the IAS 19 deficit position of the group's defined benefit pension scheme and the remaining liabilities for voluntary redundancies and staff relocation.